-Effect on Tridosha – We have learned that salt taste usually increases Pitta, but Saindhava Lavana, being cold in potency helps to balance Pitta.
-Because of its Salt taste, it balances Vata.
-It helps to relieve chest congestion due to sputum accumulation, because it also relieves Kapha.
-Hence it is one of the rare Ayurvedic substance that balances all the three Doshas.
+Effect on Tridosha – We have learned that salty taste usually increases Pitta, but Saindhava Lavana, being cold in potency helps to balance Pitta.
+Because of its Salty taste, it balances Vata.
+It helps to relieve chest congestion due to sputum accumulation because it also relieves Kapha.
+Hence it is one of the rare Ayurvedic substances that balances all three Doshas.

 Table salt, on the other hand, does not contain as many natural minerals, which can imbalance your body’s mineral portfolio.
-In addition, it is often laced with unhealthy anti-caking agents and other substances, which could even include sugar, which is sometimes used to help stabilize the iodine.6 What!?
+In addition, it is often laced with unhealthy anti-caking agents and other substances, which could even include sugar as it is sometimes used to help stabilize the iodine.6 What!?